sudheerj/javascript-interview-questions/README.md

      The clearTimeout() function is used in javascript to clear the timeout which has been set by setTimeout()function before that. i.e, The return value of setTimeout() function is stored in a variable and it’s passed into the clearTimeout() function to clear the timer.

      For example, the below setTimeout method is used to display the message after 3 seconds.
-This timeout can be cleared by clearTimeout() method.
+This timeout can be cleared by the clearTimeout() method.

      ```javascript
      <script>